 Actual products, being refined and non-refined oysters, were evaluated by naïve consumers (n=72) by rating the intensity of key attributes and acceptance.
-Alive refined and non-refined Pacific cupped oysters were obtained from a shellfish company (Renart Boulon, Kamperland, The Netherlands).
-Non-refined oysters originated from the cultivation area Lake Grevelingen (The Netherlands) and received no further treatment.
-Refined oysters also originated from the same cultivation area, but were fed with a monoculture of microalgae for one month in land-based pond systems.
+Alive refined and non-refined Pacific cupped oysters were obtained from a shellfish company (Renart Boulon, Kamperland, Netherlands).
+Non-refined oysters originated from the Lake Grevelingen cultivation area (Netherlands) and received no further treatment.
+Refined oysters also originated from the same cultivation area but were fed with a monoculture of microalgae for 1 month in land-based pond systems.
 Oysters were obtained daily from the wet storage area of the shellfish company in order to ensure optimal quality.
-The oyster samples were stored refrigerated for a maximum of four hours at 4-6° C until preparation for the consumer test.
+The oyster samples were stored refrigerated for a maximum of 4 h at 4-6 °C until preparation for the consumer test.
 Oysters were opened by hand-shucking and the adductor muscles were cut with a knife on both sides.
-Prior to serving the prepared samples, the remaining internal liquid was drained from the oysters.
-In the tests, oysters were served as being a half-shell product.
+Prior to serving the prepared samples, the remaining internal liquid